Hendekagon/Datalog-tutorial/README.md

 ## Usage

-Evaluate code & see what happens!
+Read, modify and evaluate the code & see what happens!

 ```
 (use 'dt.dl)